lubumbulalawrence0723-cpu/simplejavaFXAapp.gi/README.md

 # SimpleJavaFXApp

-Student Number: 202502250
+Student Number: 202506777
-Name: Tembo J. Ernest
+Name: Lawrence Lubumbula

 ## How to run